• Skip to primary navigation

 Instructions

-1. In the bowl of an electric mixer combine, 4 cups of the flour, yeast, sugar, and salt.
+1. Make the dough: In the bowl of an electric mixer combine, 4 cups of the flour, yeast, sugar, and salt.
 In a medium size sauce pan melt the butter.
 When butter has melted add the milk into the pan.
 Continue to barely warm the milk until it reaches a temperature of about 110-115 degrees.
 Remove from the heat and pour over the flour mixture while the mixer is running.
 Continue to beat for about 5-7 minutes.
 Making sure the yeast has dissolved.
 Beat in the eggs.
 Add remaining flour 1 cup at a time.
 Add enough flour to make a soft, slightly sticky dough or until the dough begins to pull away from the edges of the bowl while mixing.
 Place the dough in a large bowl that has been oiled.
 Turn the dough to coat completely in the oil.
 Cover and let rise in a warm place for about 1 hour or until the dough has doubled in size.

 Recipe Notes